 Matthew Zapruder is the author, most recently, of Why Poetry, a memoir about poetry (Ecco/Harper Collins, 2017), and the volume Sun Bear (Copper Canyon, 2014).
 Zapruder has published three other collections of poetry and collaborated with painter Chris Uphues on For You in Full Bloom (2009).
 He co-translated the Romanian poet Eugen Jebeleanu’s last collection, Secret Weapon: Selected Late Poems (Coffee House, 2008).
-Among the honors he has received: Come on All You Ghosts (2010) was selected as one of the year’s top five poetry books by Publishers Weekly; The Pajamaist (2006) won the William Carlos Williams Award from the Poetry Society of America and was selected as one of the top ten poetry volumes of the year by Library Journal; American Linden (2002) won the Tupelo Press Editors Prize.
-An Associate Professor at Saint Mary’s College of California, he is also editor at large at Wave Books, and from 2016-2017 held the annually rotating position of Editor of the Poetry Column for the New York Times Magazine.
+His books have been selected as top five poetry books by Publishers Weekly and top ten poetry volumes of the year by Library Journal; he also won the William Carlos Williams Award from the Poetry Society of America in 2006.
+An Associate Professor at Saint Mary’s College of California, he is also editor at large at Wave Books, and from 2016-2017 held the position of Editor of the Poetry Column for the New York Times Magazine.
 He also plays lead guitar in The Figments, a Western Massachusetts–based rock band.

 Special guests & evening events